-The story is that when I first experimented with such a section, I found that the traffic to the pages highlighted in that section increased by quite a large number.
-Apparently, even though I already had links to those sub-pages from my main page, highlighting them in this way actually increased their visibility, thus attracting more visits.
+The story is that when I first experimented with such a section, I found that the traffic to the pages highlighted increased by quite a large number.
+Apparently, even though I already had links to those sub-pages from my main page, highlighting them in this way actually increased their visibility, thus attracting the attention of my visitors.

-This does not mean that the number of unique visitors to your site increases - of course not.
-That depends on your advertising *outside* your site.
-This tactic only helps your existing visitors find interesting stuff on your site.
-It is essentially a facility that improves your intra-site navigation.
+This does not mean that the number of unique visitors to your site increases.
+The people seeing the "What's New" sections were already on my site.
+If you want to get more visitors, you will need to advertise outside your site.
+This device is not meant to do that.
+It only helps your existing visitors find interesting new stuff that they may not have been aware was present on your site before.
+In other words, it is essentially a facility that improves your intra-site navigation.

-A "What's New" section is particularly useful if your site has the following characteristics (like thefreecountry.com):
+A "What's New" section is particularly useful if your site has the following characteristics:

-If your site only has a main page with a "Feedback Form" and a "Reciprocal Links" for your sub-pages (or pages like that), a "What's New" section is probably meaningless for you.
+If your site only has a main page with a Contact Form and one or two sub-pages, a "What's New" section is probably meaningless for you.

 Even if your site's content does not change frequently, you still can have a section that highlights certain sub-pages on your site.
 You should not however, call it a "What's New" section.
 If you do, your visitors will quickly notice that nothing new ever graces that section and think that your site is abandoned.